Last Updated Oct 11, 2017 · Written by Kat Tate

 Painters quote based on a rate per square metre taking into account all the prep work required

-A painter will usually quote for your entire job.
+A painter will usually quote for your entire job when calculating how much it will cost to paint a house.
 This is typically calculated on a per square metre basis.
 In most cases, the job quote includes paints and all other supplies.
 The per square metre charge is deceptive as takes into account all the work that goes into a painting job.

 For interiors, factors they take into account include:

 For exteriors, factors they take into account include:

 Window frames in an accent colour add personality to this bedroom. © Roth Architecture

 It is not uncommon to find a wide discrepancy in pricing when it comes to getting quotes from painters.
 There are a couple of reasons for this.
 Firstly, an experienced painter is likely to be able to quote more accurately to account for all the prep work required.
 They are also likely to use better quality paint and materials.
 The big BUT, is that they should be able to justify all this in a detailed written quote.
 If your painter is unable to convince you of their value, or provide a written quote then best to carry on your search.

 So, how much will it cost to paint a house?